heygent/embanalysis/thesis/src/01-intro.md

 ## Strategies for mathematical improvements through embeddings

-Beyond better tokenization, there have been other, more comprehensive approaches to the improvement of the representation of numeric values. xVal is a notable one, as its approach encompasses real numbers beyond just integers and does away with learning different representation for each number.
+Beyond improving tokenization, there have been other, more comprehensive approaches to the improvement of the representation of numeric values. xVal is a notable one, as its approach encompasses real numbers beyond just integers and does away with learning different representation for each number.

 The idea is maximizing the inductive bias in the representation by having embeddings that are computed based on the number to be represented [@golkar2023].
-Numerical values represented by a single embedding vector associated with the `[NUM]` special token.
+Numerical values represented by a single embedding vector associated with the `[NUM]` special token, that gets scaled on the basis of the numerical value to represent.
+There is an assumption made so that this works: the semantics of magnitude work as they pass from the represented object to the structure of the representation.

-This fits very well with the idea of reification, which will be described later[@murray2010]: the embedding, beyond its qualities as representational object, becomes an entity with features that actively aid in the calculation process.
+This fits very well with the idea of reification, which will be described later [@murray2010]: the embedding, beyond its qualities as representational object, becomes an entity with features that actively aid in the calculation process.

 The model uses two separate heads for number and token predictions.
 If the token head